MujtabaJunaid/MujtabaJunaid/README.md

 I'm an AI and full-stack engineer obsessed with shipping production code.
 My playground is the intersection of deep learning, distributed systems, and cloud infrastructure.

-I don't chase trends—I chase problems worth solving.
+I don't chase trends, I chase problems worth solving.
 Whether it's training state-of-the-art models, orchestrating serverless pipelines, or architecting backends that scale, I like building systems that actually work at production scale.

 Competitive by nature.
 You'll find me grinding on LeetCode, competing in ML challenges, and constantly pushing the limits.